EA Directory

 Ask whether the agency is listed in the EA Directory, who the registered personnel are, how they screen and match helpers, what post-placement support they provide, and how their service agreement works [mom-ea-directory][mom-ask-jaya].

-No. Start with route and fit questions first, and keep sensitive documents for later protected handoff.
+No. Start with route and fit questions first, and keep sensitive documents for later private follow-up.

 No. MOM's customer-rating page is best treated as a directory-visible signal to consider alongside other indicators, not as a guarantee [mom-customer-ratings][mom-ea-directory].